Saturday, August 20, 2011

 First, a boy's messenger bag for a special little buddy who turned 2.
 I really wanted to make him something but struggled to find a project until I came across a picture of a boy with a messenger bag.
 From there it was just a matter of finding the right tute for the right one.

-Carabinas hold the strap to the bag with eyelets inserted in the bag's sides to give it strength.
-Much swearing was employed whilst banging in the eyelets.
+Caribinas hold the strap to the bag with eyelets inserted in the bag's sides to give it strength.

 I need to thank his mum for taking these fantastic pics.